This is a sub-page of Proto:Castlevania: Bloodlines.

 - Dying in this build will now play the death theme.

 - When moving the spear to the other side, instead of spinning, it moves diagonally to the other side.

-- Spear jumping makes no sound at all, and unlike later builds the spear jump has a delay before it is usable.
+- Spear jumping makes no sound at all during the charge, and unlike later builds the spear jump has a delay before it is usable.

 - When spear jumping, Eric will shift to the left or right at the apex of the jump depending on the direction he's facing before the jump.

-- Eric's spear does not impale him upon dying.
+- His spear will now impale him upon dying.

 Find out more differences with John Morris.

 - Instead of disintegrating into blue light when dying, John's body will bounce onto the ground once and turn into a pile of bones afterwards.
 The animation here is more detailed than in 0.1, but the last frame seems to be using incorrect mappings compared to 0.1.